 Prototyping Battle: Adobe XD vs Sketch + InVision’s Craft

-For the past few months, I’ve been using Adobe Experience Design to create wireframes, design studies and prototypes.
-It’s a good, fast and lightweight, ‘currently free’ software that does the job.
-As it is currently in beta, it has some quirks, but definitely tolerable ‘for the price’.
+For a few months, I’ve used Adobe (XD) Experience Design to create wireframes, design studies and prototypes.
+It’s a good, fast and lightweight, ‘somewhat free’ software that does the job.

-Just recently though, our team at First Circle decided to use Sketch for the obvious reasons that it’s widely supported by the community.
-More specially because there’s a lot of useful plugins out there with continuous development and support which Adobe XD doesn’t have right now.
-One of them is the most recent release of InVision.
-The Craft Prototype plugin.
+After a while, our team at First Circle decided to use Sketch because of its wide community support.
+There’s a lot of useful plugins out there with continuous development and support which Adobe XD still doesn’t have right now.
+One of them is InVision’s Craft Prototype plugin.
 It was easy to use.
-The installation was a breeze, the shortcut was pretty simple, the syncing isn’t complicated.
+The installation was a breeze, the shortcut was pretty simple, and the syncing isn’t complicated.
 But which one is better?
-Here are few things that you might want to consider before coming to a verdict.
+Here are the few things that you might want to consider before choosing one.

 In Adobe XD all you need to do is press CMD/CTRL+Enter to run and test your prototype on the fly.
 You can still upload it later for web (Creative Cloud) if you need to.